Workplace strategy

-Workplace Strategy is the dynamic alignment of an organization’s work patterns with the work environment to enable peak performance and reduce costs.
+Workplace Strategy is the dynamic alignment of an organization's work patterns with the work environment to enable peak performance and reduce costs.

 Components and aims

 The role of the person charged with developing the strategy, the 'workplace strategist', is to understand the organisation's requirements and recommend a workplace solution that will help them meet their current and future needs.
 The workplace strategy may facilitate meeting business objectives such as: reducing property costs, improving business performance, merging two or more organisations/cultures, and relocating or consolidating occupied buildings.
 In more simple terms, the workplace strategy provides a response to either running out of space, having too much space, or wanting to introduce organisational change.
 The workplace strategy and its implementation quite often occur at an opportune moment such as a property lease break or a company merger or acquisition.

 The proposed workplace strategy will focus on how to use the space more efficiently and effectively.
 Recommendations often include moving from cellular (predominantly private office) environments to open plan, or introducing new ways of working and moving to a flexible working environment, as first proposed by Frank Duffy in the nineties.
 At around the same time, Erik Veldhoen, a Dutch based consultant and workplace strategist 'avant la lettre', developed the so-called 'activity based design approach'.
 It was the first integrated design approach ever developed, combining insights from different disciplines including design, ICT, social organization and management.
 With this methodology he was able to realize the first 'activity-based' work environment for Interpolis, an insurance company, based in Tilburg (The Netherlands).
 An 'Activity Based' Work Environment is where the occupants have access to a range of work settings, including working at home or on the move, but also share workstations, often referred to as hot desking or the related Hoteling.
 Since 2001, the concept of coworking space has also provided options for the startups, freelancers and companies who prefer this plug-and-play solution with shorter lease terms commitment.

+The work environment assessment is an essential tool for identifying areas that require improvement and highlighting practices that are successful.
+Based on the results of the assessment, it is crucial to implement strategies that address the identified shortcomings and bolster successful practices.
+This paper will provide two approaches that can be used to address limitations and two strategies that can promote successful practices, both of which are supported by the literature.